sshearing/Autocomplete/README.md

 To test the program, the Driver has been outfitted with 4 user choices:
 train from stdin (t): train on a string provided through standard input.
 train from file (f): train on the contents of a file.
-get complettions (i): input a string fragment, get Autocomplete Candidates.
+get completions (i): input a string fragment, get Autocomplete Candidates.
 quit (q): end program.

 At the choice selection stage of the program, simply enter which of the four